Community-Acquired Bacterial Pneumonia

 Preventing Exposure

-No effective means exist to reduce exposure to S. pneumoniae and Haemophilus influenzae, which are common in the community.
-General precautions to maintain health, such as adhering to hand hygiene and cough etiquette and refraining from close contact with individuals who have respiratory infections, should be emphasized for patients with HIV as for other patient populations.
+No effective means exist to completely prevent exposure to bacterial and viral pathogens that can cause CAP.
+General precautions to maintain health, such as adhering to hand hygiene and cough etiquette and refraining from close contact with individuals who have respiratory infections, should be emphasized.

 Preventing Disease